 KNITTING & SPINNING - Ruby Johnson is a knitter, spinner, and Shepherd from the Pacific Northwest.
 They have been a knitter since they were eight, and have a passion for holistic fiber arts.
 Using the wool from their three Shetland sheep Ruby takes fiber through the entire process.
 From cleaning, prepping, and spinning; to knitting and wearing the garment.
 Ruby views spinning and knitting as a way to reconnect to yourself, and the earth.
 In a world where time is money they’re crafting is a place of peace.
 A place to slow down, let go of perfection, and simply create.
 In Ruby’s classes, students will learn the basics of knitting or spinning.
 Learning how to knit or spin when one is young is a skill that can carry throughout the rest of one's life.
 Ruby not only teaches knitting and spinning as skills but also as a practice in patience, focus, and mindfulness.

-PROGRAM COORDINATOR - Kim Zitzow is an interdisciplinary artist and weaver exploring place-based ways of living through time, connecting past with present and future.
+PROGRAM DIRECTOR - Kim Zitzow is an interdisciplinary artist and weaver.
 Currently serving as the Director here at EVFAC, Kim is focusing on developing and implementing collaborative youth education initiatives rooted in the rich cultural and ecological context of northern New Mexico.
 These initiatives aim to bridge traditional practices with contemporary perspectives, ensuring that the art of weaving and other land-based crafts remain relevant and vibrant for future generations.

 COLLABORATIVE INTERNS, NORTHERN YOUTH PROJECT -